5 suspects in Emmerdale's gruesome new baby plot

 5 suspects in Emmerdale’s gruesome new baby plot

-Emmerdale delves into horror movie territory on Wednesday 3rd July when human bones are uncovered in the grounds of the local school, sparking a disturbing mystery about a dead baby that rocks the community to its core.
+The shocking discovery of a baby's remains kicks off the hunt for the mother - but who is the mysterious Jenny Finn?

-Head teacher Jessie Dingle is floored by the news the police have confirmed the sick discovery, and on Thursday 4th July she takes part in a press conference announcing the authorities are officially investigating how the remains came to be buried at the school.
-As villagers reel, the officer on the case, DI Bradwall soon makes a breakthrough.
+Emmerdale delves into horror movie territory this week when human bones are uncovered in the grounds of the local school, sparking a disturbing mystery about a dead baby that rocks the community to its core.

-- Pregnancy!
-Jailbreak!
-Alicia!
-6 theories on what’s next for Maya and Jacob in Emmerdale
+The police begin an investigation and the officer on the case, DI Bradwall, soon makes a breakthrough, determining that the remains were buried many years ago and that a then 16-year-old girl called Jenny Finn could be the child’s mother.

 Lydia Hart